-Programming will be easier with the aid of a second person. ◀
+Programming will be easier with the aid of a second person.

-1. Park your vehicle within the range of the remote-controlled device.

-- Program the integrated universal remote control as described above in the section Fixed-code hand-held transmitters. - 3.
-Locate the button on the receiver of the device to be set, e.g. on the drive unit. - Press the button on the receiver of the device to be set.
-After Step 4, there remain approx. 30 seconds for Step 5. - Press and hold the programmed memory button 1 on the integrated universal remote control for approx. 3 seconds.
+- 1. Park your vehicle within the range of the remote-controlled device. - Do not exceed a distance of 164 ft/ 50 m from the radio remote controlled device.◀ - Program the integrated universal remote control as described above in the section Fixed-code hand-held transmitters - Locate the button on the receiver of the device to be set, e.g. on the drive unit. - 4.
+Press the button on the receiver of the device to be set.
+After step 4, you have approx. 30 seconds for the next step 5. - Press and hold the programmed memory button 1 on the integrated universal remote control for approx. 3 seconds.
 If necessary, repeat the step up to three times.